-I’m a Staff Scientist in VIDD at the Fred Hutchinson Cancer Center (Fred Hutch) and an Affiliate Assistant Professor in the Department of Global Health at the University of Washington in Seattle.
+I’m a Senior Staff Scientist in the vaccine and infectious disease division (VIDD) at the Fred Hutchinson Cancer Center (Fred Hutch) and an Affiliate Assistant Professor in the Department of Global Health at the University of Washington in Seattle.

-I received a PhD in physics at Dartmouth College and was trained in infectious diseases modeling in the group of Dr Josh Schiffer.
-My current work concerns within-host and epidemiological models of viral infections and viral evolution.
-In particular, I am interested in how to prevent or cure HIV, and how to understand SARS-CoV-2 variants of concern.
+I received a PhD in physics at Dartmouth College and went on to a postdoctoral fellowship where I trained in infectious diseases modeling in the group of Dr Josh Schiffer at the Fred Hutch.
+My current work concerns within-host and epidemiological models of viral infections.
+In particular, I am interested in viral evolution, HIV reservoirs, how to prevent and cure HIV, and the origin of SARS-CoV-2 variants of concern.
 You can find my updated list of publications here: Google scholar.
 Or see the details on my CV.

 I’m also particularly proud of my work for Hutch United, a grassroots organization devoted to fostering a supportive and inclusive community at Fred Hutch.